You Earned a Ticket!

 Only a few hundred thousand children actually take the NAEP tests.
 These are not the tests that all students are required to take each year.
 (Those are called the CAASPP, or the "Smarter Balanced" tests.)
 NAEP is separate, and its purpose is purely statistical.
 Designed to be consistent from place to place and from year to year, it evaluates how well students know the basic academic content associated with their grade level.
 Scores on NAEP, though imperfect, enable researchers and policymakers to monitor the overall education system, comparing student achievement between years, states, grades, and student subgroups (for example by race, ethnicity, or socioeconomic factors like family income).

 NAEP scores don't tend to change quickly.
-Frankly, almost nothing in the education system changes quickly — and this is a recurring theme of Ed100.org.
-Normally, scores bump up or down a point or two, but the best predictor of next year's score tends to be last year's score.
+Frankly, almost nothing in the education system changes quickly.
+Scores bump up or down a point or two, but the best predictor of next year's score tends to be last year's score.
 It makes sense, right?
 The education system is like an armada of giant ships, each rowed by thousands of little oars.
 Each year the people rowing have a lot in common with those who rowed the year before.

 The underlying currents surrounding a school community tend to change slowly, too.
 Books and tools might change a little.
 Teachers evolve their lessons, or move, or retire, or shift grades.
 But on the whole, change tends to happen slowly in each school system.